Forensic science is a competitive area to get into so make sure you have some lab experience and a related scientific degree

-They are primarily concerned with searching for and examining contact trace material associated with crimes.
+You'll be primarily concerned with searching for and examining contact trace material associated with crimes.
 This material can include:

-- blood and other body fluids;
+- blood and other body fluids

-- fibres from clothing;
+- fibres from clothing

-- paint and glass fragments;
+- paint and glass fragments

-- tyre marks;
+- tyre marks

-- flammable substances used to start fires.
+- flammable substances used to start fires

-Types of work
+Types of forensic scientist

 Job activities depend on the area of forensics in which you work.
 The main areas are: